hello-softis/andromeda/README.md

 # <span style="color: #9956F6;">Andromeda</span>

-Andromeda é o Design System da Softis, projetado para criar interfaces de usuário coesas e eficientes.
-Com componentes reutilizáveis, diretrizes claras e documentação completa, Andromeda ajuda a construir produtos digitais com consistência e qualidade.
+Andromeda is the Design System of Softis, designed to create cohesive and efficient user interfaces.
+With reusable components, clear guidelines, and comprehensive documentation, Andromeda helps build digital products with consistency and quality.

 ## Badges